-- Draft project ideas (in English) must be registered in the on-line system (no later than 2 weeks before each deadline) and subsequently submitted in the form of a full electronic application form.
+- Draft project ideas (in English) must be registered in the on-line system (no later than 2 weeks before each deadline) and subsequently submitted through a full on-line application form.

 - Maximum requested budget per project is €10,000.

-The budget gets calculated as a lump sum covering person/days (max. €50 per person/day or €60 per person/day in case more than 2 V4 countries are involved). and can be utilized to cover any kinds of costs directly associated with the project (accommodation, travel, entrance fees, honoraria, etc.).
+The budget gets calculated as a lump sum covering person/days (max. €50 for each participant and/or chaperone per day or €60 for each participant and/or chaperone per day in case more than 2 V4 countries are involved).
+It can be utilized to cover any kinds of costs directly associated with the project (accommodation, travel, entrance fees, honoraria, etc.).
 Additional co-financing is encouraged.

-- Max. time frame for projects is 12 months; the program is, however, intended to support single or multiple short-term visits/exchanges (a few days each).
+- Max. time frame for project implementation is 6 months; the program is, however, intended to support single or multiple short-term visits/exchanges (a few days each).